-This is a local re-post of an essay I wrote for The National Interest this week.
+This is a local re-post of an article I wrote for The National Interest a few weeks ago.

 The full essay follows the jump: